Table of Contents

 Step-by-Step Licence Setup Guide

-Step 1 — Trade name reservation: Check availability and reserve your trade name via the DED eServices portal for mainland, or through your chosen free zone's registration portal.
-The name must not reference government bodies, restricted terms, or activity descriptions that imply a scope beyond what is licenced.
+Check availability and reserve your trade name via the DED eServices portal for mainland, or through your chosen free zone's portal.
+The name must not reference government bodies, restricted terms, or a scope beyond what is licenced.

-Step 2 — Initial approval: Submit your activity selection (7490.93), shareholder details, and proposed business structure.
+Submit your activity selection (7490.93), shareholder details, and proposed structure.
 The DED or free zone authority reviews the application and issues an initial approval letter.
-This is the green light to proceed with the remaining steps.
+This is your green light to continue.

-Step 3 — Office space: Mainland licences require a physical tenancy contract registered through Ejari.
-For a lean advisory operation, a small office unit is sufficient — you are not running a production facility.
-Meydan Free Zone offers flexi-desk and virtual office options, which significantly reduce overhead during the early phase.
+Mainland licences need a physical tenancy contract registered through Ejari.
+For a lean advisory operation, a small office unit is enough.
+You are not running a production facility.
+Meydan Free Zone offers flexi-desk and virtual office options, which cut overheads in the early phase.

-Step 4 — Document submission: Prepare passport copies for all shareholders and the designated manager, qualification certificates relevant to agricultural sciences or agronomy, and a No Objection Certificate if you are currently visa-sponsored by another UAE employer.
-Free zones may also request a business plan summary for professional activity licences.
+Prepare passport copies for all shareholders and the designated manager, qualification certificates in agricultural sciences or agronomy, and a No Objection Certificate if another UAE employer currently sponsors your visa.
+Free zones may also ask for a business plan summary for professional activity licences.

-Step 5 — Licence issuance and visa processing: The trade licence is issued upon fee payment.
+The trade licence is issued once you pay the fee.
 Investor and employee visas are then processed through the General Directorate of Residency and Foreigners Affairs (GDRFA).
-Typical timelines run five to ten working days in a free zone; mainland processing can take slightly longer depending on approvals queue.
+Free zone timelines usually run five to ten working days.
+Mainland processing can take a little longer, depending on the approvals queue.

 Regulatory Considerations and Compliance